MichaelBitard/chrootAnsible/readme.md

 * mount /proc /dev /sys and /dev/pts
 * launch the chroot and an ssh server
-* put your ssh public key to the root folder of the chroot so you're able to login without password
+* put your ssh public key to the root folder of the chroot so you're able to login without password ** For the moment, you need to have an id_rsa.pub in your ~/.ssh, else it won't work
 * launch ansible
 * connect via ssh to the chroot